ichadni/BIJAY_24_Hall_Management_System/README.md

 ### 👨‍💻 Israt Jahan Chadni — Backend Developer

-My primary responsibility was the **backend development** of the system.
+My primary responsibility was the **backend development and server-side functionality** of the system.

 My contributions include:

 * Developing the backend using **Node.js and Express.js**
-* Designing and implementing REST APIs
+* Designing and implementing RESTful APIs
-* Designing MongoDB database models
+* Designing MongoDB database schemas and models using **Mongoose**
 * Implementing authentication and authorization
-* Implementing JWT-based authentication
+* Implementing **JWT-based authentication**
-* Password security using Bcrypt
+* Implementing secure password hashing using **Bcrypt**
+* Developing student and user management functionality
+* Developing hall admission APIs and functionality
+* Implementing room and seat allocation functionality
+* Developing complaint management APIs
-* Handling student and hall-related data
+* Handling hall-related data through backend services
-* Connecting the backend with the frontend
+* Integrating the backend with the frontend
-* Testing APIs using Postman
+* Testing and debugging APIs using **Postman**
 * Managing backend project structure and functionality
+* Managing database connectivity and server-side operations

 ### 👩‍💻 Teammate — Frontend Developer

-My teammate was primarily responsible for the **frontend development**.
+My teammate was primarily responsible for the **frontend development and user interface**.

 Their contributions include:

 * Designing the user interface
-* Developing frontend pages using HTML, CSS, and JavaScript
+* Developing frontend pages using **HTML, CSS, and JavaScript**
 * Creating student and staff dashboards
+* Developing admission-related interfaces
+* Developing complaint-related interfaces
 * Implementing frontend interactions
 * Connecting frontend pages with backend APIs
 * Improving the overall user experience and interface